-The origin of British colonial adventures lies in the early step taken by English Kings towards the political, economic and religious integration of the British Isles.
+The origin of British colonial adventures lies in the early steps taken by English Kings towards the political, economic, and religious integration of the British Isles.

 In 1171, the English King Henry II landed in Ireland and was accepted by the Irish Kings as their overlord (=master).
 During the 13th century, many Anglo-Norman barons settled in Ireland where they were given land by the King.
 They introduced the French system of feudalism and forced the native Irish to become serfs.

-The Anglo-Norman never managed to conquer Scotland.
+The Anglo-Normans never managed to conquer Scotland.
 After a series of unsuccessful invasions, the English were finally forced out in 1314.
 Scottish independence was secured for 4 centuries.

-By consolidating royal power, the reformation indirectly encouraged England to extend her control over the British Isles.
+By consolidating royal power, the reformation indirectly encouraged England to extend its control over the British Isles.

 A trading post is a place to carry on commercial business; it may be temporary and doesn’t imply settlement.

 Right after the discovery of the New World in 1492, England’s self-affirmation as an independent and dominant European power led her to compete against Spanish and Portuguese colonial monopolies.